 16. R.M.
-Cadets (Upper Yardmen) are to wear the uniform of their rank with the addition of a curved white flash 1" x 4" on both sleeves of blue uniform suits in a position immediately below the seam of the sleeve and the shoulder.
+Cadets (Upper Yardmen) are to wear the uniform of their rank with the addition of a curved white flash 1 inch x 4 inches on both sleeves of blue uniform suits in a position immediately below the seam of the sleeve and the shoulder.